katjacb24/caodemo/README.md

 ## Encryption setup
 ### Installing and configuring EasyRSA
-As `cb-src` is going to use an encrypted connection to `cb-tgt`, we'll need to setup TLS first.
+As `cb-src` is going to use an encrypted connection to `cb-tgt` and back, we'll need to setup TLS first.

 Download EasyRSA:
 ```